 Except for technical liabilities (see D.2.
 Technical provisions), all the remaining 3 points are analysed below.

 Deferred taxes recognised on liability side follows the same assumptions of deferred taxes recognized on assets side.
-Consequently, the same consideration provided in D.1.
-Assets could be replied for liabilities purposes.
+Consequently, the same considerations provided in D.1.
+Assets can be applied.